ForestSquirrelDev/ScriptableObjectDesignPatterns/README.md

 Benefits:
 - less rigid and much more obvious connections between game components in comparsion to UnityEvents
-- reusable both in the project or outside of it
+- reusable both in the project and outside of it
 - highly customizable: possible to add developer description, some additional actions on event raise etc
 - easier to track bugs